Everything You Need to Know About NFC Mobile Payments

 Apple Pay

-Apple Pay works on iOS devices, such as the iPhone, and pre-installation means users don’t have to download the app on their own.
+Apple Pay works on iOS devices, such as the iPhone, and preinstallation means users don’t have to download the app on their own.

 Samsung Pay

 Samsung Pay is similar to Apple Pay but only works on Samsung devices.
-It works the same as Apple Pay does, letting individuals save their membership cards, gift cards and debit or credit card details.
+It works the same way Apple Pay does, letting individuals save their membership cards, gift cards and debit or credit card details.
 Users can also take advantage of a prepaid Samsung card when using Samsung Pay.

 For security, the app only opens after scanning the user’s iris or fingerprint.